Another Bicycle Chainring Patent Award

 Bring On The Bicycle Chainring Patent

-So, is the front ring shifting technology past it’s time?
+So, is front ring shifting technology past its time?
 Hard to say.
-Certainly the company that we developed the technology for doesn’t promote it, so it’s largely unheard of.
-Also, bicycle manufacturers prefer to design and build without front rings — makes their job easier, costs them less, and they charge you more.
-That works for them.
+Unfortunately, the company we developed the technology for does not promote it, so it is largely unknown.
+Also, bicycle manufacturers prefer to design and build without front rings - makes their job easier, costs them less, and they can charge you more.
+That works for them - even it ignores many customers.
 Finally, the population has eaten the exaggerations of the 1X benefit hook, line, and sinker.
-(Even though 1X was around far before 2x or 3x and there were good reasons for the changes.)
+(Even though 1X was around long before 2x or 3x and there were good reasons for the changes.)

 What Of The Patent Award?

 This post really seems quite negative compared to our normal voice.
-I’m sorry.
-It’s a strange situation to have a new Patent for something that probably won’t go much further — especially when the technology is so awesome.
-It’s in part because of the company that produces the chainrings, and partly because changes in the industry due to failure of other manufacturers to develop better shifting.
+I'm sorry.
+It is a strange situation to have a new Patent for something that probably will not go much further - especially when the technology is so awesome.
+It is partly because of the company that produces the chainrings, and partly because of changes in the industry due to failure of other manufacturers to develop better shifting.
 In fairness, Shimano has some good performance with front shifting.
-I think if all front shifting was like it, then SRAM would not have had such success turning almost the entire industry with their massive amounts of advertising.
+I think if all front shifting was like it, then SRAM - even with their massive amounts of advertising, would not have had such success turning almost the entire industry.

 And, some of the Road Bike applications are really worth talking about.